 So, as a Muslim I strongly believe that the duas (prayers) from a pregnant woman suffering is a direct call to the big man himself, therefore instead of concentrating on the pain and suffering try and write down some duas for family and friends you want to make.
 And think about them while vomiting.

 Cry, let it out and let your other half and extended family help you and listen to how you feel.
 Trying to be a hero and do stuff for yourself is something you can do when the baby is here…

-So for now suck it up sister, accept the situation, drink plenty of water, choose foods you don’t mind tasting twice, be ready and tell people how you feel!!!
+So for now suck it up sister, accept the situation, and drink plenty of water.
+Choose foods you don’t mind tasting twice, be ready and tell people how you feel!!!